-In 2016 we are launching an MS in Applied Clinical Informatics (distance learning for the working professional) and an ACGME-accredited Clinical Informatics Fellowship.
-Our new MSACI will provide innovative CI education for working professionals in the health care field with graduates assuming leadership roles in the application and innovation of clinical informatics nationally.
+Vanderbilt DBMI also offers an (MSACI) and an ACGME-accredited .
+Our new MSACI (provided primarily in a distance learning format for the working professional) provides innovative clinical informatics education for working professionals in the health care field.
+Our graduates assume leadership roles in the application and innovation of clinical informatics nationally.
 This program is the didactic training component for Clinical Informatics Fellows.
-Faculty-mentored practicum experiences with our Health IT operational teams will be critical to all CI trainees’ development as clinical informatics practitioners who improve patient care through the application of informatics tools.
+Faculty-mentored practicum experiences with our Health IT operational teams are critical to all clinical informatics trainees’ development as practitioners who improve patient care through the application of informatics tools.

 The uniquely rich and nurturing environment for informatics at Vanderbilt is a result of the shared vision of the senior leadership of the institution for more than 20 years, that effective management of data, information and knowledge will be the competitive advantage for the university and its medical center in the current century.
 In this unique setting for education in biomedical informatics, our graduates have excelled in developing new knowledge that advances informatics as a scientific discipline.

 Vanderbilt's student body represents a level of diversity rarely found in academic medical centers.
 Through the creation of an alliance between Vanderbilt Medical School and Meharry Medical School, the university has a large population of underrepresented minorities.
-Prominent among the many resources to support diversity and inclusion at Vanderbilt, is the Initiative for Maximizing Student Diversity (IMSD) that exists to increase the number of PhDs awarded to graduate students in biomedical research who are underrepresented in medicine.
+Prominent among the many resources to support diversity and inclusion at Vanderbilt, is the that exists to increase the number of PhDs awarded to graduate students in biomedical research who are underrepresented in medicine.
 The Department of Biomedical Informatics welcomes applicants from all backgrounds.